qheilmann/CommandAPI-docs/docs/en/create-commands/registration.md

 CommandAPICommand withPermission(String)
 ```

-The `withPermission` method is used to assign a permission that is required to execute the command.
+The `withPermission` method is used to assign a permission required to execute the command.
 (See [the section on permissions](permissions) for more info).

 ```java
 CommandAPICommand withRequirements(sender -> {})